 A will admitted to probate without having an executor or administrator appointed for the estate is referred to as a muniment of title and is usually only appropriate in small, simple estates where the decedent did not have any debt or out-of-state assets.
 A muniment of title can be used in limited circumstances to transfer property owned by the decedent to the beneficiaries named in the will.

-With no valid will to direct how the decedent’s assets should be distributed, the laws of intestate succession take over.
+A person who dies without a valid will is said to have died “intestate.”With no valid will to direct how the decedent’s assets should be distributed, the laws of intestate succession take over.
 In Texas, the persons entitled to receive the decedent’s property are called “heirs,” and the rules governing heirs are provided in the Texas Estates Code.
 The determination of a decedent’s heirs and the shares of the estate to which they are entitled is the primary function of a judicial determination of heirship.

 A judicial proceeding to determine heirship requires the production of evidence regarding the decedent’s family history and the identity of his or her heirs.
 This proceeding is significantly more complicated and time-consuming than the probate of a will, where the persons entitled to receive the decedent’s property are clearly spelled out on the document being probated.

-The result of a judicial determination of heirship proceeding is the issuance of a document called a judgment declaring heirship identifying the decedent’s heirs and the shares of the estate which each is entitled to receive.
+The result of a judicial determination of heirship proceeding is the issuance of a document called a judgment declaring heirship, identifying the decedent’s heirs and the shares of the estate which each is entitled to receive.
 Like a muniment of title, a judgment declaring heirship can be used to transfer a decedent’s property to their heirs when estate administration is unnecessary.

 In small, uncomplicated estates of intestate decedents, there are two alternatives to a judicial determination of heirship that may be appropriate in some circumstances: a small estate affidavit and an affidavit of heirship.

 For estates with assets worth less than $75,000, a simplified probate proceeding known as a small estate affidavit can be used to obtain a court order similar to a judgment declaring heirship.
 Like a judgment declaring heirship, this order can be used to transfer a decedent’s property to the estate’s intestate heirs, but with the added benefit of not having to go through the full probate process.
-A small estate affidavit is a relatively simple probate procedure and is often attempted without the assistance of an attorney.
+A small estate affidavit is a relatively simple probate procedure and is often attempted without the assistance of a San Antonio probate attorney.

-2. Is There A Need For An Administration Of The Decedent’s Estate?
+Is There A Need For An Administration Of The Decedent’s Estate?

 • There are outstanding debts or taxes owed by the estate that need to be paid.